-Miriam’s poetry has been published in journals, zines, anthologies, newsletters that don’t usually feature poetry, and PhD dissertations (ok, one) and performed from many stages, classrooms, pulpits, and living rooms.
-She had a poem performed by Cleveland Public Theatre as part of Touched: Bodies of Work, produced by Wild Plum productions, has a poetry-themed church service available for Unitarian Universalist congregations that uses her own and others’ work to explore using poetry to tackle religious questions and re-envision scripture, and has taught workshops on poetry performance.
+Miriam’s poetry has been published in journals, zines, anthologies, newsletters that don’t usually feature poetry, and PhD dissertations (ok, one), and performed from many stages, classrooms, pulpits, and living rooms.
+She has had a poem performed by Cleveland Public Theatre as part of Touched: Bodies of Work, produced by Wild Plum productions, has a poetry-themed church service available for Unitarian Universalist congregations that uses her own and others’ work to explore using poetry to tackle religious questions and re-envision scripture, and has taught workshops on poetry performance.

 What Audiences Are Saying . . .

 “Well worth reading . . . her poems sing.”

 —George Held, reviewing Souls Like Mockingbirds in Main Street Rag

 “I like to think I’m not a shallow person, but neither do I usually have life altering reactions to most poetry.
 [Your poem “Things Fall Apart“] is gonna have to go ahead and be an exception, though.”